piotr-antosz/todo-list/README.md

 ## Running app
 Application require running 4 components: web server, authentication service, tasks service and nginx reverse proxy server.
+By default, authentication and tasks services use runtime hsqldb to store data.
+To use another data source, additional configuration is required.

 In the instructions below all scripts are invoked from the root of the source tree.